Trajectories of Rehabilitation across Complex Environment (TRaCE) 3.0

 About

 The transition from being an inpatient in hospital to living in the community with a spinal cord injury (SCI) or acquired brain injury (ABI) is challenging and requires many skills and resources for success.
 The TRaCE 3.0 project tracks the patterns of recovery over time for individuals with SCI and ABI, extending from inpatient rehabilitation discharge up to 24 months post-discharge.
 The study uses data collected from medical records, surveys and interviews to identify the timing of secondary complications, obstacles to service access, access to appropriate housing, and life stressors to determine how these affect independence, vocational outcomes and quality of life.
-TRaCE 3.0 builds on the previous TRaCE 1.0 (Trajectories of Rehabilitation across Complex Environment) and TRaCE 2.0 (Improving System Transitions and Access for Complex Rehabilitation Populations) projects by conducting a more in-depth exploration of service access and experiences of rehabilitation and support through semi-structured interviews.
+TRaCE 3.0 builds on the previous TRaCE 1.0 (Trajectories of Rehabilitation across Complex Environments) and TRaCE 2.0 (Improving System Transitions and Access for Complex Rehabilitation Populations) projects by conducting a more in-depth exploration of service access and experiences of rehabilitation and support through semi-structured interviews.

 Aim and objective

-TRaCE 3.0 aims to
+TRaCE 3.0 aims to:

 1. Map and describe secondary complications, service access obstacles, and life stressors during the pathways back to home and work, as well as the stability of outcomes and wellbeing in people with SCI and ABI following discharge from inpatient rehabilitation.